Cheap After School Snacks

 7. Fruits & veggies with a twist – Try making up a batch of homemade apple chips, banana chips, kale chips, or zucchini chips right before the kids get home from school.
 You can make simple & delicious apple chips in a couple of hours in a 200 degree oven with just thinly sliced apples & cinnamon, or mix things up with veggie chips for more adventurous eaters.
 Experiment with different fruits and veggies depending on what’s in season and on sale at your local produce market – or ease them into the idea by baking your own potato chips with thinly sliced potatoes, olive oil, and a little sea salt.

 8. ALDI is an option – Shop at ALDI for after school snacks.
 ALDI has changed over their product lines and removed added MSG, partially hydrogenated oils, and artificial flavors & colors.
 Their SimplyNature line is also HFCS free — while still more affordable than its name-brand counterparts.
 Plus, you can stretch your budget even further with these ALDI meal plans.
+While you’re there, pick up the ingredients for these Peanut Butter Marshmallow Squares – there are only three of them!

 9. Breakfast for snacks – Try peanut butter on mini waffles or pancakes for another easy yet filling after-school snack option.
 Stock up on mini waffles or pancakes when they’re on sale and have them handy in your freezer so they’re easy to toast up, spread with peanut butter, and top with your own fun additions of choice.
+You can also whip up these Easy Muffin Tin Sausage Quiche Cups and freeze them to defrost when you need a few easy after school snacks!

 I hope that these ten cheap after-school snack ideas help inspire you to create your own filling yet affordable after-school snacks.
 Supplement these by shopping the loss leaders at your local grocery store each week and make them even more affordable by adding coupons to the mix.
-Do you have other favorite after-school snacks?
-I’d love to hear your ideas!